Nepeta, Jīng Jiè, 荆芥, Herba Schizonepetae

 Organs: Lung • Liver Temperature: Slightly Warm

-Taste: Pungent • Aromatic Toxicity:
+Taste: Pungent • Aromatic (non-Bensky) Toxicity:

 Actions: Expel wind cold and wind heat • Mature rash • Stop bleeding • Clear blood heat